 You will need access to a computer or mobile device that connects to the internet.
 The 23andMe website supports the latest versions of Chrome, Safari, and Firefox.
 We recommend using the most up-to-date browser version available.
 You will also need access to a valid email address from which you can send and receive messages in order to set up a 23andMe account.

-*The 23andMe PGS test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks and reporting carrier status.
+*The 23andMe PGS test includes health predisposition and carrier status reports.
+Health predisposition reports include both reports that meet US FDA requirements for genetic health risks and the 23andMe Type 2 Diabetes health predisposition report which is based on 23andMe research and has not been reviewed by the FDA.
+The test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks and reporting carrier status.
 It is not intended to diagnose any disease.
 Your ethnicity may affect the relevance of each report and how your genetic health risk results are interpreted.
 Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease, but does not describe a person’s overall risk of developing the disease.
 The test is not intended to tell you anything about your current state of health, or to be used to make medical decisions, including whether or not you should take a medication, how much of a medication you should take, or determine any treatment.
 Our carrier status reports can be used to determine carrier status, but cannot determine if you have two copies of any genetic variant.
 These carrier reports are not intended to tell you anything about your risk for developing a disease in the future, the health of your fetus, or your newborn child's risk of developing a particular disease later in life.
 For certain conditions, we provide a single report that includes information on both carrier status and genetic health risk.
 For important information and limitations regarding each genetic health risk report, visit https://www.23andme.com/test-info/.

 **This data has undergone a general quality review however only a subset of markers have been individually validated for accuracy.
 The data from 23andMe’s Browse Raw Data feature is suitable only for informational use and not for medical, diagnostic or other use.
 Consult with a healthcare professional before making any major lifestyle changes.